 Easy White Chocolate Peanut Butter Pumpkin Muffins

-If you have checked out my blog before, you know that I am big on meal planning.
+If you have checked out my blog before, you know that I am big on meal prepping.
 Having homemade muffins in my freezer is a big part of my weekly meal prepping and I make a batch whenever I run out.
 I have been having fun changing up the ingredients.
 Yesterday it was national pumpkin day (October 26th) I got a a craving for some peanut butter and some pumpkin muffins so I decided to throw them together and see if it worked.
 It did.
 These white chocolate peanut butter pumpkin muffins were delicious.
 I added some white chocolate chips in there too and that was also a good idea.
 If you are homesteading or growing a garden like we are, this would be a great way to use those fresh pumpkins.

 I love having muffins for a quick afternoon snack or for breakfast with my coffee in the morning The muffins you can grab ready made at the store are full of sugar and a lot of unhealthy synthetic ingredients.
 When you make your own not only can you easily change up the ingredients but you can also pack the muffins with nutrients like whole grains, fruit, and spices.
 The maple syrup does a great job to sweeten the muffins.